RafaelDe-Leon/Gif-tastic/README.md

 This game is a homework assigment for Columbia University Bootcamp.

-The Game is a Trivia Game!
-Test your knowledge!

 click (https://rafaelde-leon.github.io/Gif-tastic/) to see the gifs.

 ##The Way it was built using Giphy API